 An experienced truck accident lawyer knows how to obtain drug test results if their client has been injured in a truck crash that could have been caused by a driver impaired by illegal drugs.

-If you or someone you care about has been injured in a truck accident in South Carolina, McGowan, Hood & Felder, LLC is ready to help you seek justice.
+If you or someone you care about has been injured in a truck accident in South Carolina, McGowan, Hood, Felder & Phillips, LLC is ready to help you seek justice.
 Please fill out our contact form or call 803-327-7800 to schedule a free consultation at one of our offices.
 Let us help you.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.